Particular/docs.particular.net/nservicebus/messaging/transactions.md

 ### Unreliable

 In this mode the transport in use does not attempt to wrap the receive operation in any kind of transaction.

-Once the message has been received, it can't be put back into the queue.
-Should the message processing fail for any reason (including system crash), the message is **permanently lost**.
+Once a message has been received, if the message processing fails it should still be put into the error queue.
+If there is a critical failure, including system or endpoint crash, the message is **permanently lost**.

-NOTE: No retries will be performed in this mode and messages will not be forwarded to the error queue in case of failures
+NOTE: Before version 6, no retries will be performed in this mode and messages will not be forwarded to the error queue in case of any failure.

 <!-- import TransactionsDisable -->